orientechnologies/orientdb-docs/Tutorial-Working-with-graphs.md

 ### Create Vertexes and Edges

-OrientDB comes with a generic Vertex persistent class called `V` (OGraphVertex in previous releases) and `E` (OGraphEdge in the past) for Edge.
+OrientDB comes with a generic Vertex persistent class called `V` and `E` for Edge.
 You can create a new Vertex with:

 ``` sql
 INSERT INTO V SET name = 'Jay'